Eyebright (Euphrasia officinalis)

 65 patients with conjunctivitis.
 14-day open-label.

 Eyebright eye drops produced significant improvements in redness, discharge, foreign body sensation, and itching across all conjunctivitis subtypes.
-CRITICAL CAVEAT: open-label observational study without placebo control or active comparator.
+Critical caveat: open-label observational study without placebo control or active comparator.
 Cannot establish efficacy vs natural resolution or placebo effect.
 Conjunctivitis (especially viral) often resolves spontaneously in 5-7 days.
-Modern ophthalmology does NOT recommend eyebright in clinical guidelines.
+Modern ophthalmology does not recommend eyebright in clinical guidelines.

 2